ShortTimeNoSee/Thompson2026/src/blog/intellectual-property-lie.md

 og_image_alt: Close-up of a vintage typewriter with a sheet of paper loaded that reads "COPYRIGHT CLAIM" in bold black letters
 og_description: Intellectual property is not real property.
 It's a government-granted monopoly that violates actual property rights and creates artificial scarcity.
 medium_url: "https://medium.com/@nicholas4liberty/intellectual-property-lie-5dfd115a87a4"
+cta_text: "Right to Repair and IP reform will never make it to the mainstream debate unless someone forces the issue.
+Help me get on that stage and make California's governor defend these corporate monopolies."
+cta_button_text: "Get Me On the Ballot"
+cta_button_link: "/sign"
 ---

 I get a lot of sideways glances for many of my views.
 But nothing gets the "normies" more confused than when I say I want to see the entire system of intellectual property burned to the ground.